Welcome to Sydney cruise port, Australia!

 Located in the Haymarket district that lies at the southern end of the Central business district and a 10-minute walk from Darling Harbour, Sydney’s Chinatown is a bustling zone featuring lively markets, late-night karaoke shows, shopping malls, countless street shops, restaurants and so much more.

-Chinatown is open 365 days a year and here you can find everything, from small specialist stores and Asian grocers to noodle bars and fine dining restaurants (among the best ones are Eating World Cantonese restaurant, Sussex Centre and Dixon House on Dixon street).
+Chinatown is open 365 days a year and here you can find everything, from small specialist stores and Asian grocers to noodle bars and fine dining restaurants (among the best ones are Eating World Cantonese restaurant, Sussex Centre and Dixon House on Dixon Street).

-Visit Market City shopping complex where you can find an Asian supermarket, factory outlets and a large food court, browse for authentic souvenirs at Paddy’s Market and check out the World’s Square with high street shops and restaurants!
+Visit the Market City shopping complex where you can find an Asian supermarket, factory outlets and a large food court, browse for authentic souvenirs at Paddy’s Market and check out the World’s Square with high street shops and restaurants!

 The buzzing Dixon Street is a popular venue for Lunar New Year celebrations for the Chinese, Korean, Vietnamese and Mongolian lunisolar calendars, and everyone is welcome as the celebrations are going on for weeks.

 Within a short walking distance from Chinatown, you’ll come across the Chinese Garden of Friendship, a beautiful walled garden filled with waterfalls, ponds, lakes, and exotic plants.
+Your kids will be entertained for hours in the garden because of the multiple water games, climbing ropes, slides and swings.

 Check out Sydney Chinatown tours and activities